ESG 2024

 Sustainable Finance Guidelines and Principles

 Businesses wishing to raise financing with green and/or sustainability characteristics should consider not only the rules and regulations set out in 3.1 Progress in Green Financing, but also principles and guidelines developed by industry associations – such as the Loan Market Association (LMA) in the EU, its international counterparts the Loan Syndications and Trading Association (LSTA) in the USA and the Asia-Pacific Loan Market Association (APLMA) in Asia-Pacific, and the International Capital Markets Association (ICMA) – on the basis of general market practices.
-By way of example, the LMA issues principles and guidelines for green, social, sustainability and transition loans and the ICMA issues principle for green, social, sustainability and sustainability-linked bonds, which set expected market standards.
+By way of example, the LMA issues principles and guidelines for green, social, sustainability and transition loans and the ICMA issues principles for green, social, sustainability and sustainability-linked bonds, which set expected market standards.

 See elsewhere in 3.
 Sustainable Finance.